Colugo: Behavior and diet

 Colugos are shy, nocturnal, solitary animals found in the tropical forests of Southeast Asia.
 Consequently, very little is known about their behavior.
 They are herbivorous and eat leaves, shoots, flowers, sap, and fruit.
 They have well-developed stomachs and long intestines capable of extracting nutrients from leaves and other fibrous material.

-As part of colugos' evolution into a nocturnal species, they developed night vision.
+As part of colugos' evolution into nocturnal species, they developed night vision.
 Colugos spend their days resting in tree holes and are active at night time; traveling around 1.7 km at night.
 Colugos may also be a territorial species.

 Life cycle

 Although they are placentals, colugos raise their young in a manner similar to marsupials.
 Newborn colugos are underdeveloped and weigh only 35 g.
 They spend the first six months of life clinging to their mother's belly.
-The mother colugo curls her tail and folds her patagium into a warm, secure, quasipouch to protect and transport her young.
+The mother colugo curls her tail and folds her patagium into a warm, secure, quasi-pouch to protect and transport her young.
 The young do not reach maturity until they are two to three years old.
 In captivity, they live up to 15 years, but their lifespan in the wild is unknown.